HISTORY & DESCRIPTION

 PHOTOGRAPH CREDIT: Bob Aylott – My Classic Boat & Andrew Wiles

-A rare opportunity to acquire an historic vessel, one of the authenticated Windfall Yachts, sympathetically restored and carefully updated over a number of years.
-A very practical and attractive cruising or racing yacht of a convenient size.
-Recent the subject of a video feature by My Classic Boat from the vessel’s homeport of Scarborough.
+A rare opportunity to acquire a historic vessel, one of the authenticated Windfall Yachts, sympathetically restored and carefully updated over a number of years.
+Exceptional value for a very practical and attractive cruising or racing yacht of a convenient size.
+Recent the subject of a video feature by My Classic Boat.

 Contact us for more information or arrangements to view.